Stellar Cores Live Long and Prosper in Cuspy Dark Matter Halos: Stellar density inference

 \section{Stellar density inference}

 Having demonstrated that cored stellar systems can, in fact, be stable and long-lived in cuspy DM halos, we will revisit the previous research which had suggested the opposite conclusion.

-We note that a crucial assertion when applying the Eddington inversion method to rule out cuspy DM halos is the presence of stellar cores, and more specifically, the presence of non-negative inner density slopes.
-In \citet{almeida_stellar_2024}, this assertion is supported by fitting a $5^\mathrm{th}$-order polynomial to the combined projected surface density profiles of six UFDs from \citet{richstein2024}.
+We note that a crucial assertion when applying the Eddington inversion method to rule out cuspy DM halos is the presence of stellar cores, and more specifically, the presence of nonnegative inner density slopes.
+In \citet{almeida_stellar_2024}, this assertion is supported by fitting the combined projected surface density profiles of six UFDs from \citet{richstein2024} and inferring the corresponding phase-space DF.
+The profiles for all six UFDs are assumed to have the same polynomial shape, which is found to have an inner plateau with a near-zero slope.
+In an NFW potential, the best-fitting DF producing these profiles is found to contain negative parts, leading the authors to conclude such potential to be inconsistent with the observations.
 Here, we test the ability to distinguish different inner density slopes with our simulated stellar Plummer profiles in the fiducial setup ($\Mext = \Mic$).